Let's celebrate Tallahassee's past to change the future

 Praise from Dr. King

-Picketing at the State Theater in Tallahassee in 1963; Patricia Due Stephens (in the black dress) and John Due (his head is visible behind the officer) are both pictured.
+Picketing at the State Theater in Tallahassee in 1963; Patricia Stephens Due (in the black dress) and John Due (his head is visible behind the officer) are both pictured.

 State Archives of Florida